Philadelphia Non-Compete Agreement Lawyer

 Local Litigators Who Know Our Courts

-At your free initial consultation, we will provide you with a thorough analysis of your case.
-We are honest about your legal options and the potential consequences of the choices before you.
-Our founding attorney, Matthew Weisberg, has a unique breadth of experience in business litigation matters across a wide range of practice areas.
+At your free initial consultation, we will provide a detailed review of your situation.
+We lay out your legal options and explain the likely consequences for each choice.
+Our founder, Matthew Weisberg, brings broad experience in business litigation matters that span many practice areas in Pennsylvania and New Jersey.

 Contact Our Philadelphia Non-Compete Lawyers

-At Weisberg Law, our team of dedicated unfair competition lawyers in Philadelphia provides high-quality legal services to both employees and employers.
-We understand the intricacies of non-compete agreements and offer tailored advice to ensure that you make the best decisions for your situation.
-Whether you are trying to enforce or contest a non-compete agreement, we will guide you through the process with professionalism and commitment.
+At Weisberg Law, our unfair competition lawyers in Philadelphia serve both employees and employers.
+We pay close attention to the details of non-compete agreements and help you make smart choices for your career or your business.
+If you need to enforce or dispute a non-compete, we explain your options, listen to your concerns, and guide you every step of the way.

 FAQs About Non-Compete Agreements in Philadelphia